dotnet/designs/accepted/2022/simplify-rid-model.md

 For .NET 7 (for all supported architectures):

 - For Windows, .NET will target the Windows 10 CRT.
-- For Linux with glibc, .NET will target CentOS 7.
+- For Linux with glibc, .NET will target CentOS 7 (with glibc version `2.17`).
 - For Linux with musl, .NET will target the oldest supported Alpine version.

+Note: Source-build project will likely make different choices.
+For example, the IBM s390x project supports RHEL 8, not CentOS 7. glibc compatibility relationships are discussed later.

 For .NET 8, we'll continue with the model.
 However, we will no longer be able to use [CentOS 7 (due to EOL)](https://wiki.centos.org/About/Product), but will need to adopt another distro that provides us with an old enough glibc version such that we can offer broad compatibility.